 Diesel engines are more efficient than petrol ones because of the high energy content of diesel fuel.
 While petrol cars are closing the gap for efficiency, diesel is still a better choice for drivers doing lots of motorway miles.

-Should you buy a petrol or diesel engine?
+Should you buy a diesel car?

 Is petrol safer than diesel?